TZstatsADS/Spring2020-Project1-ChaselChang/output/README.md

 The output directory contains analysis output, processed datasets, logs, or other processed things.

-These are pre-processed data.
-For the code please see "../lib/pre_process.Rmd".
+These are pre-processed data output.
+For the code please see "../lib/data_process.Rmd".